Victims and claimants who meet eligibility requirements may be reimbursed for medical expenses, loss of wages, and other unforeseen costs.

 This requires a rating of the injury by a doctor and any payment is based on the victim’s weekly wage, the impairment rating, and provisions in the law.

-Certain relatives may qualify (see eligible relatives) up to a maximum of $6,000 for funeral and burial expenses.
+Certain family members and anyone residing in the victim’s household may qualify (see eligible relatives) up to a maximum of $6,000 for funeral and burial expenses.

 There must be proof the victim was supporting the dependent(s) at the time of death.
 Those filing for a dependent child (or as an adult child) of the victim must provide proof of paternity.
 Any benefits for loss of support fall within the program maximum and may be divided among all eligible persons.